Kiln Maintenance Guide: Tips for Top Performance

 Power Plug

-Additionally, I check the kiln plug and receptacle for any signs of damage or lose connections.
+Additionally, I check the kiln plug and receptacle for any signs of damage or loose connections.
 If I find any issues, I consult an electrician to replace the affected parts to prevent potential hazards.

 Gas Kiln Maintenance